 From the releaser, the sap is deposited into a sap tank where it waits to be processed.
 We pull in thousands of gallons of sap each day!

-About half of our taps go directly to the sugar house.
+About a third of our taps go directly to the sugar house.
 The rest of our taps collect in sap tanks and the sap is then hauled from our different woods locations to the sugar house.

 Reverse Osmosis (RO)

 Approximately 98% of sap is water.
 To lessen the boiling time, we run our sap through a reverse osmosis machine.
 The RO removes a large portion of the water (permeate) and concentrates the sap into a more sugar condense version (concentrate) which then goes into the evaporator to be boiled down into maple syrup.
 We actually have three RO units!

 The sap goes into the evaporator and is boiled down until it turns into maple syrup.